-It is extremely rare that I teach a Falling In Love With God’s Word Workshop or speak at a conference without someone asking me about audio Bibles.
+It is extremely rare that I teach a Enjoy Your Bible Workshop or speak at a conference without someone asking me about audio Bibles.
+The questions usually sounds something like one of these…

 Covering all these questions in one blog post would make for an extremely long post!
 I will address all of these in later posts, but today we’ll keep it simple.